Team-Watermelon/capstone-watermelon/README.md

 1. Interactive map showing other active users, to show that no one is alone in this
 2. A calendar to schedule events and group sessions
 3. In-app video chatting

+### Tech Stack
+Open is built with React Native and Expo for the front end design.
+We used the Firestore database from Firebase to store users’ information and messages for real-time updates.
+Users’ images and audio clips were sent to Cloudinary for efficient database storage management.
+Firebase authentication was used for sign up and log in functions.
+The chat feature was built by using React Native Gifted Chat and the audio recorder and player were built by using Expo Audio.

 ![open-app](https://user-images.githubusercontent.com/81700027/161848243-1b91441c-242e-477b-965d-4047193d3058.gif)